Sanjay-Kumar-Git/Talent-pool-Search/README.md

-**On PII handling specifically:** contact details are extracted via regex *before* the scrubbing step, so the structured contact fields (name, email, phone, LinkedIn) are captured accurately from the original text — then the text itself is scrubbed before it ever leaves the server to reach Gemini.
+**On PII handling specifically:** contact details are extracted via regex *before* the scrubbing step, so the structured contact fields (name, email, phone, LinkedIn) are captured accurately from the original text — then the text itself is scrubbed before it ever leaves the server to reach Groq.
 The AI model only ever sees skills/experience/career history, never raw contact information.